DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 This raises the question: is social isolation a purely subjective phenomenon?
 The realistic answer is no. Objective social isolation has been proven to negatively affect health and increase mortality risk[17].
 Subjective isolation can increase or induce the negative effects of objective isolation.
 The tendency for perceived isolation is heightened in depressed, stressed or anxious individuals and those with mental health conditions.
 One’s approach to socializing, to others and to themselves, all appears to influence the impact of social isolation in a way unique to the individual.

-Lockdown Measures May Increase Social Isolation Risk
+Lockdown Measures and Social Isolation Risk

 COVID-19-induced social isolation proved to increase depression scores by 12.8% and anxiety by 12.3% over a period of 6 weeks in 7127 UK citizens above the age of 50[18].
 The increased incidence rates seen for women were double that of men.
 Women were more susceptible to depression, while men were more susceptible to anxiety.
 Oddly, a small percentage of participants reported an improvement of symptoms in response to the lockdown, most of which were for anxiety (4.9%) and not depression (1.5%).

-The social isolation brought about by the covid pandemic may promote perceived loneliness; leading to loneliness and social inactivity.
 Rates of loneliness increased during the pandemic from 2-20%, in spite of having the option to communicate remotely with friends and family.

 In men, digital social activity appears to promote more anxiety related to social isolation instead of providing relief.
 This suggests that digital social interactions are not equivalent to physical social interactions and that physical contact is important for avoiding depressive symptoms induced by social isolation.